This article is part of a larger series on Small Business Websites.

 |Search by words, images, or collection/topic|

-Same Energy is one of the newest free image sites, and it handles searches for images a little differently.
-The home page shows you a mix of images that may or may not have anything to do with one another.
-The idea is that you browse and click to find images you want or need, which makes it a good method of finding inspiration visually.
+Same Energy is one of the newest sites where you can get free images for websites, but it handles searches for images a little differently than other platforms.
+The homepage shows you a mix of images that may or may not have anything to do with one another.
+The idea is that you browse and click to find images you want or need, making it a good visual method of finding inspiration.

-Best for: Downloading a large library of stock images for a low price
+Best for: Downloading an extensive library of stock images for a low price

-You’re likely to find images on Picjumbo you won’t find elsewhere because this free image site is full of one photographer’s photos.
-All of the images are free to use if you download them one at a time.
+You’re likely to find images on Picjumbo you won’t find elsewhere because this free image site showcases photos from a single photographer.
+All images are free to use if you download them one at a time.
 If you’d like access to the photographer’s whole collection of photos, you can pay $15 for the kit.

-Picjumbo doesn’t have a huge selection of photos, and there’s a good chance that some of your searches will come back with zero results.
-Picjumbo offers alternatives in the form of paid stock advertisements.
+As Picjumbo doesn’t have a huge selection of photos, there’s a good chance that some of your searches will come back with zero results.
+However, the site does offer some alternatives in the form of paid stock image advertisements.

-Best for: Free images for bloggers—especially food and lifestyle bloggers
+Best for: Getting free images for bloggers—especially food and lifestyle bloggers

 |20,000+ free images||May not find what you need|

-Kaboompics offers a library of more than 20,000 free photos for any project—as long as you’re not selling the image or redistributing.
-Every image was shot and edited by one woman, and as such, they all have a similar quality to them.
-Most of the photos would work well for blogs, especially for blogs that feature housewares, holidays, food, and lifestyle themes.
+Kaboompics offers a library of more than 20,000 free photos for websites as well other types of business uses—as long as you’re not selling or redistributing an image.
+As with Picjumbo, every image was shot and edited by one photographer, and as such, they all have a similar quality.
+Most photos would work well for blogs, especially for showcasing housewares, holidays, food, and lifestyle themes.